Île aux Lièvres (St. Lawrence River): Geology, fauna and flora

 The rocky base of Île aux Lièvres is made up of clay shales containing beds of conglomerate, Limestone, Orthoquartzite and feldspathic Sandstone.
 These shales are covered with a thin layer of loose deposits of coastal origin.
 The soils are thin and rock outcrops are abundant.
 The maximum altitude of the territory is 86 meters.

-The majority of Île aux Lièvres is covered by White Birch, except in the highest areas.
+The majority of Île aux Lièvres is covered by white birch, except in the highest areas.
 The island's forest cover was affected by a fire in 1922, by intensive logging in the early 1950s and by several epidemics of spruce budworm between 1975 and 1985.
-The island's shrub flora is relatively poor due to the abundance of Snowshoe hare and the browsing of woody species that make up this stratum, which is dominated by Balsam fir, White Birch, Trembling aspen, dogwood, edible viburnum and Canada yew.
+The island's shrub flora is relatively poor due to the abundance of Snowshoe hare and the browsing of woody species that make up this stratum, which is dominated by Balsam fir, white birch, Trembling aspen, dogwood, edible viburnum and Canada yew.

 Of the fifty species of forest birds inhabiting the island, the most abundant are the Olive-backed thrush, the White-throated sparrow, the Bay-breasted warbler, the American robin, the Gray-cheeked warbler, the Tawny bunting and Dark warbler.
 Several species of diurnal or nocturnal raptors have been observed there, including: the Little owl, the Eurasian screech owl, the Great horned owl, the Barred owl, the Woodpigeon, the Osprey, the Swivel falcon and the Harrier Saint-Martin.
 The Ruffed grouse, introduced in 1990 and 1991, is now omnipresent.
 Except for the occasional presence of the Red fox, the snowshoe hare, the Muskrat, the Field vole and the Deer Mouse are the only land mammals on the island.
 We also observe the presence of the Brown rat.

 Duvetnor Company

 7% of the island is owned by the Société Duvetnor, a non-profit organization dedicated to the protection of wildlife and their habitat in the islands of the middle estuary of the St. Lawrence.
 This NPO offers, among other destinations, ecotourism activities on Île aux Lièvres including hiking, bird and nature observation as well as stays in wilderness camping, inn or cottages.
 Duvetnor also collects down from the eider, a sea duck that nests on certain islands in the estuary.
-Also, we find among other species on the islands that the Company owns and / or manages, an abundant colony of seals and birds of the Alcidae family such as the little penguin, the common murre and the common guillemot mirror.
+Also, we find among other species on the islands that the Company owns and / or manages, an abundant colony of seals and birds of the Alcidae family such as the common murre and the common guillemot mirror.
 The Société Duvetnor owned 100% of Île aux Lièvres for more than 30 years until 93% of it was purchased by the Quebec government in 2013.